panodata/dwdweather2/README.md

 ### License (Code)

-Licensed under the MTI license.
+Licensed under the MIT license.
 See file LICENSE for details.

 ### Data license